Azure/azure-sdk-for-js/sdk/postgresql/arm-postgresql-flexible/README.md

 });
 ```

-#### browser - Authentication, client creation, and get databases as an example written in JavaScript.
+#### browser - Authentication, client creation, and get servers as an example written in JavaScript.

 In browser applications, we recommend using the `InteractiveBrowserCredential` that interactively authenticates using the default system browser.
   - See [Single-page application: App registration guide](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) to configure your app registration for the browser.